-- (14) Where the Authority or Board receives an application for permission to carry out planned area development or special purpose developments, the Authority or Board, as the case may be, may - (a) consider the likely impact of the proposed development on the infrastructure of the Islands as well as on the educational, social, medical and other aspects of life in the Islands;

-- (b) consider whether there are other issues of national importance which are relevant to the determination of the application for development and require evaluation; - (c) consider whether there are technical or scientific aspects of the proposed development which are of so unfamiliar a character as to jeopardise a proper determination of the application for development unless there is a special inquiry for the purpose; - (d) identify and investigate the considerations relevant to, or the technical or scientific aspects of, the proposed development which, in its opinion, are relevant to the question whether the application should be approved; - (e) assess the importance to be attached to those considerations or aspects; - (f) consider whether the development proposed in the application should instead be carried out at an alternative site; and - (g) arrange for the carrying out of research of any kind appearing to it to be relevant to an application. - (15) Notwithstanding anything contained in these Regulations, there shall be no requirement for minimum setbacks between any volumetric parcels that form part of a volumetric plan registered pursuant to the Registered Land Law (2018 Revision) except that where a volumetric parcel - (a) is a building; or - (b) contains a building, - the setback requirements applicable to a building on the base parcel shall apply. - (16) For the avoidance of doubt, subject to subregulation (15), a volumetric plan is subject to the general requirements contained in this regulation.
+- (14) Where the Authority or Board receives an application for permission to carry out planned area development or special purpose developments, the Authority or Board, as the case may be, may - (a) consider the likely impact of the proposed development on the infrastructure of the Islands as well as on the educational, social, medical and other aspects of life in the Islands; - (b) consider whether there are other issues of national importance which are relevant to the determination of the application for development and require evaluation; - (c) consider whether there are technical or scientific aspects of the proposed development which are of so unfamiliar a character as to jeopardise a proper determination of the application for development unless there is a special inquiry for the purpose; - (d) identify and investigate the considerations relevant to, or the technical or scientific aspects of, the proposed development which, in its opinion, are relevant to the question whether the application should be approved; - (e) assess the importance to be attached to those considerations or aspects; - (f) consider whether the development proposed in the application should instead be carried out at an alternative site; and - (g) arrange for the carrying out of research of any kind appearing to it to be relevant to an application. - (15) Notwithstanding anything contained in these Regulations, there shall be no requirement for minimum setbacks between any volumetric parcels that form part of a volumetric plan registered pursuant to the Registered Land Act (2018 Revision) except that where a volumetric parcel - (a) is a building; or - (b) contains a building, the setback requirements applicable to a building on the base parcel shall apply.